Why is my RV/Marine lithium battery not charging?

 3. Battery protection mechanisms

-Solution: If the battery is not charging, check whether one of the protection mechanisms has been activated.
-Allow the battery to cool if it has been in a hot environment or make sure the charger is compatible with the battery's specifications.
+Solution: If the battery does not charge, check if any of the protection mechanisms have been activated.
+Allow the battery to cool down if it has been in a hot environment, or make sure the charger is compatible with the battery's specifications.
 Consult the battery manufacturer's documentation or contact their support for further assistance.

 4. Faulty or incompatible charger